docsforadobe/after-effects-expression-reference/docs/path-property.md

 **Description**

 Get the x,y coordinates of all points on a path.
-Coordinates for layer mask path points are relative to the layer’s origin in its upper-left hand corner.
-Coordinates for Bezier shape path points are are relative to the anchor point of the path’s shape group (ex., “Transform: Shape 1 > Anchor Point”).
+Coordinates for layer mask path points are relative to the layer's origin in its upper-left hand corner.
+Coordinates for Bezier shape path points are are relative to the anchor point of the path's shape group (ex., "Transform: Shape 1 > Anchor Point").
 Coordinates for brush stroke path points are relative to the start of the stroke; the first point is `[0,0]`.
 This method can be passed into the `createPath()` method for the points parameter when duplicating a path.

 Optionally specify the time at which sample to the path.